-Setting Description Activate SSHv2 Select the toggle button to activate SSH device access.
-SSH (Secure Shell) version 2, like Telnet, provides a command line interface to a remote host.
+Setting Description Enable SSH Select the toggle button to activate SSH device access.
+The Weak MAC Algo (Algorithm) option is enabled by default.
+Activate SSHv2 SSH (Secure Shell) version 2, like Telnet, provides a command line interface to a remote host.
 SSH transmissions are encrypted and authenticated, increasing the security of transmission.
 SSH access is not selected by default SSHv2 port Set the port on which SSH connections are made.
 The default port is 22.
 Change this value using the spinner control next to this field or by entering the port number in the field